vvscode/docs/docs/tutorials/ios/ios-push-notifications-using-sinchservice.md

 ---
 At Sinch, we’ve been fortunate not only to provide an intuitive API, but also contribute to the open-source community around it.
 Part of that initiative is the SinchService for iOS.
 With it, we’ve abstracted a lot of the heavy lifting and common functionality so you can get started with Sinch as fast as possible.

 In this tutorial, we’ll take a look at the SinchService, discuss some best practices, and explain how to use it.
-This builds on Christian’s `How to Use iOS Managed Push tutorial <tutorial-iosmanagedpush>`.
+This builds on Christian’s [How to Use iOS Managed Push tutorial](doc:tutorial-iosmanagedpush).
 ![pushImage-small.png](https://files.readme.io/c0c6fa4-pushImage-small.png)

 ## Getting started

-To get started with this tutorial, be sure to download the starter project `here <sinchvvvdownloads>`.
+To get started with this tutorial, be sure to download the starter project [here](doc:sinchvvvdownloads).
 The SDK comes packaged with a few sample projects, but the one we are interested in is called “SinchCallingPushWithService”.
 Note that if you already have a project using the Sinch SDK, you can use that as well.

 ### CocoaPods